roskiecruz/light-dark-mode/README.md

 # Light and dark mode
-An experiment on CSS variables and an exercise on a potential portfolio
+An experiment on CSS variables, local storage, and an exercise on a potential portfolio

 Resources used:
 - Google Fonts